nickodelab/nicopixel/src/pages/pages/2015-05-01---about/index.md

 - A solid workflow: CI development, Git Flow ...
 - Extraction request (Yes, I have to put this because there are some computers that are doing remote control without extraction request) 😱 😰 🤯
 - Honest salary
-- Help to finish my career (Computer Engineering)
+- Support to finish my career (Computer Engineering)

 #### My favourites movie
 - American History X (1998)